I maintain two starts, one for wheat and one for rye. I use lower hydration for both, which makes them stiffer than other starts that use more water.

 Activating Dry Starters

-To begin you will need a clean container to rehydrate and wake up a dehydrated start.
-Make sure the jar you select can hold at least twice the volume you plan to grow.
-A quart mason jar is great in most cases.
+To begin, you will need a clean container to rehydrate and wake up dehydrated starters.
+Ensure the jar you select can hold at least twice the volume you plan to grow.
+A quart mason jar is excellent in most cases.

-Begin with a dehydrated start, like one from Abigails Oven, Cultures for Health, or King Arthur Flour.
-These are all dried starts but are great after rehydration.
+Begin with a dehydrated starter, like one from Abigail’s Oven, Cultures for Health, or King Arthur Flour.
+A dehydrated sourdough starter reactivates the microorganisms that create the dough’s leavening.

-- Combine dry start with a tablespoon each of flour and water in a glass quart jar and stir.
-Cover the jar with a cloth, a coffee filter or some other breathable material and set it a warm place for a day.
+Combine dry starter with a tablespoon each of flour and water in a glass quart jar and stir.
+Cover the jar with a cloth, a coffee filter, or some other breathable material, and set it in a warm place for a day.

-- The next day, feed the starter again, but this time increase the flour and water by two additional tablespoons each.
+The next day, feed the starter again, increasing the flour and water by two additional tablespoons each.
 Mix well to combine all ingredients into the consistency of pancake batter and cover again.

 Activating Wet Starters

-Every day and anytime you use the start from now on, it needs to be fed with 1/3 cup of flour and 1/4 cup water.
-Otherwise, put it in the fridge, but even then it needs weekly feeding.
+From now on, it must be fed with 1/3 cup [95 g] of flour and 1/4 cup [95 g] of water daily and anytime you use it.
+Otherwise, it can be put in the fridge, but even then, it needs weekly feeding.

-Always remember your start needs at least four hours at room temperature before use.
-Also keep it in a spot that is free from contamination (ie. bugs, other cultures or food, etc).
+Always remember that your starter needs at least four hours at room temperature before use.
+Also, please keep it in a spot free from contamination (e.g., bugs, other cultures, food, etc.).

 Weighing Ingredients for Your Culture

-If you are weighing your ingredients, on your scale begin with a tare-weight for your container.
-Then working with the scale, add equal parts of sourdough starter, water, and flour.
-For example, if you have 25 grams of sourdough starter, you would add 25 grams of water and 25 grams of flour.
+If weighing your ingredients, begin with a tare weight for your container on your scale.
+Then, working with the scale, add one part of the sourdough starter to two parts: water and flour.
+For example, if you have 25 grams of sourdough starter, add 50 grams of water and 50 grams of flour.

 Maintaining a Healthy Start

 Remember to cover the jar, but not tightly.
-During the fermentation process, the sourdough starter creates carbon dioxide gas as it feeds on the flour and water.
-This gas needs to go somewhere and a tight lid is just not helpful to the process at all.
+During fermentation, the sourdough starter creates carbon dioxide gas as it feeds on the flour and water.
+This gas needs to go somewhere, and a tight lid is not helpful to the process at all.
 So lightly set a lid on the container or throw a tea towel over the top to protect the content.

 Sourdough likes temperatures generally between 70 and 85 degrees.
 It can do okay in a 65-degree range, but it slows fermentation.
-Personally I like the top of the refrigerator, which is a bit warmer in my home than the rest of the kitchen.
+I like it on top and to the back of our refrigerator, which is a bit warmer in my home than the rest of the kitchen.
 Let the starter proof for eight to 12 hours or overnight.

-The length of time needed is dependent on how active your starter is and how warm your home is.
-My start is extremely active.
-In fact, if you look at the picture at the top of this post, this is a bulk start that took only four hours to ripen, then it had to be fed again.
-So this is not a timed science, but a bit of an art form that you learn in time.
+The length of time needed depends on how active your starter is and how warm your home is.
+My starter is extremely active.
+In fact, if you look at the picture at the top of this post, this is a bulk start that took only four hours to ripen, and then it had to be fed again.
+So this is not a timed science but a bit of an art form that you learn in time.

-To keep sourdough starter healthy feed it regularly.
-Mine needs two feedings a day, otherwise, it is in the fridge.
-In case the start sits too long and a brown liquid layer forms on top, don’t panic.
-This liquid, known as hooch, can be poured off, but it then needs to be fed as soon as possible.
+To keep sourdough starter healthy, feed it regularly.
+Mine needs two feedings a day; otherwise, it is in the fridge.
+If the starter sits too long and a brown liquid layer forms on top, don’t panic.
+This liquid, known as hooch, can be poured off, but it needs to be fed as soon as possible.

-If you are using a sourdough starter daily or every few days during the week, it might be best for you to keep it on a counter where you can see it reminding you to feed it.
-But remember you do not have to be a slave to your start.
-If you are using it only once a week or once every few weeks, then keep it in the refrigerator.
-Even there, feed it at leaset once a week with 1/3 cup of flour and 1/4 cup water.
+If you use a sourdough starter daily or every few days during the week, it might be best to keep it on a counter where you can see it, reminding you to feed it.
+But remember, you do not have to be a slave to your starter.
+If you use it only once a week or once every few weeks, keep it in the refrigerator.
+Even there, feed it at least once a week with 1/3 cup of flour and 1/4 cup water.

-When you are ready to use it again, warm it to room temperate and feed it again with 1/3 cup of flour and 1/4 cup water.
-This all may sound more complicated than it really is, but after a few feedings and uses, it will just be a simple routine.
+When ready to use again, warm it to room temperature and feed it with 1/3 cup [95 g] of flour and 1/4 cup [95 g] water.
+This may sound more complicated than it is, but after a few feedings and uses, it will just be a simple routine.
 I promise.

 One easy way to leaven bread is to use “old dough.”
-When I bake daily, this is my method.
-I simply get my start by leaving some dough in the bowl from the last batch.
+When I bake daily, I use this method.
+I start by leaving some dough in the bowl from the last batch, not cleaning it out.

 Chef Jacob Burton explains: